elephantscale/elastic-labs/lucene/lucene.md

 ```

-You'll be prompted for a query.
-Type in a gibberish or made up word
+* You'll be prompted for a query.
+Type in a gibberish or made-up word
 (for example: "supercalifragilisticexpialidocious").
-You'll see that there are no matching results in the lucene source code.
+You'll see that there are no matching results in the Lucene source code.

-Now try entering the word "string".
-That should return a whole bunch of documents.
-The results will page at every tenth result and ask you whether you want more results.
+* Now search for `man`
+* `q`
+* Search anew for each term
+* Find more ways to use Lucene